 Meet our virtual interns

 What do you do when a global pandemic threatens your summer internships?
-Move them over to the virtual world!
+Move them over to the virtual world of course!
+Here's the story of our 2020 virtual interns.

 While many others cancelled their internships this year, we decided to go for a virtual approach.
 So, let’s meet some of this year’s interns and see what they think of this new way of approaching an internship, what they’ll be doing and what they’re expecting of us.